wric/spirii-aggregation-api/README.md

 To run:

 `npm install`

 `npm run start:dev`

 Test with:

 `http://localhost:3000/api/v1/users/074092?startDate=2023-03-01&endDate=2023-03-31`

 `http://localhost:3000/api/v1/payouts?startDate=2023-03-01&endDate=2023-03-31`

 Known limitations:

 - Error handling with proper error messages and status codes are not implemented.
 - The mocked Transaction API doesn't work (pagination, bad mock data, etc)
-- Throttle 5 req/min was not finnished (plan was to use p-throttle).
+- Throttle 5 req/min was not finnished (plan was to use [p-throttle](https://www.npmjs.com/package/p-throttle) that I have used previously with success).
 - Cache to handle all request (max 2 min old data) is not implemented.
+Plan was to use p-throttle similar [p-memoize](https://github.com/sindresorhus/p-memoize), due to similarity in api.
-- Tests are broken
+- Tests are broken.

 ## Goals